c128lib/Reference/InstructionSet.md

 CONST is chip- and/or temperature dependent (common values may be $ee, $00, $ff …).
 Some dependency on the RDY line.
-Bit 0 and Bit 4 are “weaker” than the other bits, and may drop to 0 in the first cycle of DMA when RDY goes low.<br>
+Bit 0 and Bit 4 are “weaker” than the other bits, and may drop to 0 in the first cycle of DMA when RDY goes low.

 Do not use ANE with any immediate value other than 0, or when the accumulator value is $ff (both take the magic constant out of the equation)!
 (Or, more accurately, these are safe if all bits that could be 0 in A are 0 in either